johnschoeman/sprinkles-of-functional-programming/outline.md

 ---

-"don't paint yourself into a corner" in regards to just building things without knowing whats comming in future feature requests.
+"don't paint yourself into a corner" in regards to just building things without knowing whats coming in future feature requests.

 ---

 You can have both and object oriented paradigm and a functional paradigm present in the same code base.
 In fact you should.

+---